jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

    :align: center

-By selecting features of one layer that intersect with another, we can create a new layer containing just the attributes we are interested in.
+By selecting features of one layer that intersect with another, we can create a new layer containing just the features we are interested in.

 |moderate| |FA| Selecting by location
 --------------------------------------------------------------------------------